Home Garden Organic Compost and Mulch

 Composting Do's and Don't's:

-Stir the pile frequently, to allow air penetration.
+Stir the pile frequently, to maximize air penetration.

 Do not put animal remains, meat, or fats in the pile.
 They attract unwanted